-- 4.1 The site consists of broadly rectangular shaped piece of land blocks of land which currently form part of a field enclosure associated with 55 Greenfield Terrace.
-The site lies on the outskirts of the settlement of Pontyberem. - 4.2 The block of land lies on the northern flank of Greenfield Terrace at the end of an established row of road frontage dwellings fronting onto the adjacent highway.
-The site represents the last remaining gap between the row of houses and the mature hedgerow to the east.
+- 4.1 The site consists of broadly rectangular shaped piece of land which is currently used for grazing and keeping of horses.
+The site lies immediately adjacent to existing dwellings in Broadway, just west of Laugharne. - 4.2 The block of land lies on the northern flank of the A4066, between an established row of road frontage dwellings to the east, fronting onto the adjacent highway and a caravan park to the west.
+The site represents part of a wider gap between the row of houses and the caravan site.

-- 4.3 The site fronts directly onto Greenfield Terrace and is located immediately adjacent to a row of houses which are located just outside the settlement limits associated with Pontyberem. - 4.4 Beyond the block of land on the northern flank of Greenfield Terrace, to the east, there consists a small cluster of dwellings fronting onto Capel Seion Road. - 4.5 The proximity of the site to neighbouring dwellings and its proximity to the existing built form associated with this part of the village, particularly along Greenfield Terrace is illustrated on the map extract below (Figure i).
+- 4.3 The site fronts directly onto the A4066 and is occupies a position below the road level.
+Directly opposite is arow of more recently built dwellings on the southern flank of the A4066.
+There are a number of dwellings beyond the block of land to the west. - 4.5 The proximity of the site to neighbouring dwellings and its proximity to the existing built form associated with this part of the village of Broadway, particularly along the highway is illustrated on the map extract below (Figure i).